-Courses are accepted for transfer credit provided that a grade of C- or higher was achieved and the individual course is parallel to a course offered at the University at Albany.
-The maximum number of 90 transfer credits from two-year colleges, four-year colleges or a combination of colleges, may be applied toward the baccalaureate degree requirements.
+Courses are accepted for transfer credit provided that a grade of C- or higher, or an S (Satisfactory), was achieved and the individual course is parallel to a course offered at the University at Albany.
+A maximum number of 90 transfer credits from two-year colleges, and/or four-year colleges or a combination of colleges, may be applied toward University at Albany baccalaureate degree requirements.

 View our Transfer Course Equivalents.